llambiel/letsecureme/post.md

 html_title: Let's Encrypt & Nginx - state of the art of a secure web deployment
 meta_desc: Let's Encrypt & Nginx - state of the art of a secure web deployment
 intro: |
-  Not long ago SSL encryption was still considered a nice-to-have feature, and major services secured only the log-in pages of theirs applications.
+  Not long ago SSL encryption was still considered a nice-to-have feature, and major services secured only log-in pages of theirs applications.

   Things have changed, and for the best: encryption is now must-have class, and more and more enforced everywhere.
-Search giant Google even takes SSL implementation into account in the search results.
+Search giant Google even takes SSL implementation into account in search results ranking.

   In despite of the larger user-base, setting-up your secured connection can be daunting and quite time consuming.

   Let's encrypt disrupts the conventional workflow trying to make securing your website a piece of cake.

   Combined with the powerful Nginx web server, and with some additional hardening tips, you can use it to achieve top notch security grades, rating A+ on the popular [Qualys SSL](https://www.ssllabs.com/ssltest/) and [securityheaders.io](https://securityheaders.io) analysers.
 ---